EleniNtz13/Public-Library-Internship-Sparta/README.md

 This practical involvement helped us understand how digital systems must align with real library workflows.

-#### 🧩 Project 2 – Protocol Management System (Weeks 7–9)
+### 🧩 Project 2 – Protocol Management System (Weeks 7–9)

-During the **next three weeks**, we developed a **Protocol Management Form**, designed to support the internal administrative processes of the library.
+During the **next three weeks**, we developed a **protocol management form**, designed to support the internal administrative processes of the library.

 This system focused on:

-Recording and managing internal protocol entries
+- 🗃️ Recording and managing internal protocol entries

-Structuring form-based administrative data
+- 📈 Structuring form-based administrative data

-Improving validation and database handling
+- 💾 Improving validation and database handling

-Expanding backend logic and workflow design
+- ⚙️ Expanding backend logic and workflow design

 This project strengthened our understanding of structured data handling beyond book cataloging and introduced more organized backend architecture.

 Meanwhile, we continued assisting library staff in operational roles:

-📖 Observing and supporting the loan and return process
+- 📖 Observing and supporting the loan and return process

-🔄 Understanding how transactions are reflected on the library’s official website
+- 🔄 Understanding how transactions are reflected on the library’s official website

-👩‍💼 Assisting personnel when needed across different departments
+- 👩‍💼 Assisting personnel when needed across different departments

 Through this involvement, we gained insight into how user activity, circulation data, and system records must remain synchronized.

+### 🧩 Project 3 – Migration to Laravel (Weeks 10–12)

+During the **final three weeks** of the internship, we revisited the original **book entry form (Project 1)** and rebuilt it using a different technology stack.

+The system was migrated:

+- From Django (Python) 🐍
+- To Laravel (PHP) 🐘

+This migration aimed to:

+- Recreate the original form structure using Laravel’s MVC architecture
+- Improve code organization and maintainability
+- Optimize database interaction
+- Introduce additional features such as a backup mechanism for database security and recovery
+- Enhance validation and error handling

+This final phase demonstrated the ability to analyze an existing system, redesign it in a new framework, and improve its reliability and structure.

 ---